top of page

 Safety

-While Oregon grape has many potential health benefits, it is important to be aware of its contraindications.
-This plant should not be used in cases of emaciation or weak digestion, and caution should be taken during pregnancy.
-Berberine, a compound found in Oregon grape, can cause hemolysis in babies with G6PD deficiency.
-Additionally, those with lactation, bile-duct obstruction, septic cholecystitis, hepatic cancer, other hepatocellular diseases, hyperthyroidism, or acute inflammation should avoid using this plant.
-It is also important to note that berberine may decrease the efficacy of certain herbs, supplements, and drugs, according to a systematic review of scientific literature.
+• Contraindications: Should not be used in cases of emaciation or weak digestion, and caution should be taken during pregnancy.
+Berberine can cause hemolysis in babies with G6PD deficiency.
+Additionally, people with lactation issues, bile-duct obstruction, septic cholecystitis, hepatic cancer, hyperthyroidism, or acute inflammation should avoid Oregon grape.
+It is also important to note that berberine may interact with other medications and supplements, potentially reducing their efficacy.

 Actions